Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 ## Results and Outputs

-1. A Consolidated `inifile.params` which can be used to the unattended installation of ASCS, PAS and AAS
+1. A Consolidated `inifile.params` which can be used for the unattended installation of ASCS, PAS and AAS
 1. Consolidated inifile uploaded to `templates` directory in the `sapbits` container